What is new

 In the later version Testimonium Flavianum, there is, among other alterations, the addition of the sentence: He [Jesus] was the Christ [or Messiah].
 But it is very unlikely that Josephus would have openly stated that he was the Christ, meaning the Annointed or Messiah, when he was himself devoid of religious belief.
 At best he would have written that Jesus’ followers believed him to be the Messiah.

-It is well known that Jesus was crucified on a Friday at the eve of the festival of Passover.
-So the Last Supper was not the celebration of Passover Eve, because it happened the night before the crucifixion.
-This puts his crucifixion on the Hebrew date of 14 Nisan, which was just before a full moon (on the 15th).
+It is well known that Jesus was crucified on a Friday at the eve or the first day of the festival of Passover (the gospels differ on that point).
+It is likely that the crucifixion took place on the eve of Passover (14 Nisan) rather than on the first day (15 Nisan) which would have been a day of high festival.
+Concequentally the last supper would have been on the night before, on 13 Nisan, instead of on the eve of Passover (14 Nisan).
+So, we can assume that the crucifixion wason the Hebrew date of 14 Nisan, which was just before a full moon (on the 15th).
 The only years when a 14 Nisan fell on a Friday, during Pilate’s assignment from 26 to 36 CE, were the years 26, 33 and 36 CE.
 The year 33 CE is the most likely to have been the one when Jesus was crucified, in his 30’s, although the years 26 and 36 CE would also be possible.
 As Pilate just arrived to Judea in 26 CE, the crucifixion is unlikely to have occurred then, not until he would have ascertained his authority of new prefect.
 As of a crucifixion in the year 36 CE, it can be unlikely as he was sent back to Rome to be judged by Tiberius.
 When Pilate reached Rome in 37 CE, Tiberius had died and was already replaced by Caius Caligula.

 The reason for Jesus' death was that he exarcerbated the people in charge of the Temple.
 But, in these days, the charge was completely corrupt: the High Priest was nominated by the Romans, and they would elect a person who was likely to bring them the highest revenue.
 The High Priest in turn distributed the roles in the Temple based on the richest families in the city, all Sadducees.
 The High Priest and his staff were collaborating with the Roman authorities.
 As of the real religious authorities, the Sanhedrin, composed of Pharisees, they already publicly acknowledged the corruption taking place in the Temple and moved away from it a couple of years before Jesus was arrested and put to death by the Romans.
 The later accusation by the Chritian world that "the Jews killed Jesus" is unfounded because Judea was a Roman province at these times (since the year 6 CE), and they alone had the right of life or death on individuals.
 The High Priest was a mere collaborator and did not represent the entire Jewish nation which was broadly against the Roman occupation.